gothandy/TC.easyJet.Reporting/README.md

 3. Publish and Schedule ConsoleApp
 4. Publish WebApp
 5. Update AppSettings in both.

-6. Upgrade Scheduler Job Collection to Standard to run more than every hour (or get conflict error).
+Note you will need to upgrade Scheduler Job Collection to at least Standard pricing tier and reduce the quotas to 5 minutes max recurrence.